 - 1. We are aware of the requirements of the Equality Act 2010 that it is unlawful to discriminate, treat some people less fairly or put them at a disadvantage. - 2.
 Where applicable our policies make explicit that we aim to give careful consideration to equality issues and as policies are reviewed in line with the monitoring cycle they will be edited to reflect this requirement. - 3.
 We try to keep an accurate record, when possible and appropriate, of the protected characteristics of our pupils and employees. - 4.
 We analyse our data to ensure we act upon any concerns in relation to the protected groups and this is reported termly to Governors. - 5.
 We record any racist or homophobic incidents and act upon any concerns and report this to the LA and the Governing body on a termly basis. - 6.
 The Leadership Team of the school is concerned with closing gaps, this is reflected in the school's values. - 7.
 We give due regard for equality issues in decisions and changes we make. - 8.
-We deal promptly and effectively with all incidents and complaints of bullying and harassment that may include cyber-bullying and prejudice-based bullying related to disability, ethnicity and race, gender, gender reassignment, pregnancy or maternity, religion and belief and sexual orientation.
+We deal promptly and effectively with all incidents and complaints of bullying and harassment that may include cyber-bullying and prejudice-based bullying related to age, disability, ethnicity and race, gender, gender reassignment, marriage and civil partnership, pregnancy or maternity, religion and belief and sexual orientation.
 We keep a record of all such incidents and notify those affected of what action we have taken and importantly monitor the impact our provision has had.

-9. We provide training to all staff in relation to dealing with bullying and harassment incidents.
+- 9. We provide training to all staff in relation to dealing with bullying and harassment incidents. - 10.
+We have a SEN Information Policy that outlines the provision the school makes for our pupils.